flyyufelix/cnn_finetune/README.md

 ## Usage

-First, downlaod the ImageNet pretrained weights (in hdf5 format) to the `imagenet_models` folder.
-Sample codes for running fine-tuning on Cifar10 is included in [model_name].py.
+First, download the ImageNet pretrained weights (in hdf5 format) to the `imagenet_models` folder.
+The code for fine-tuning on Cifar10 is included in [model_name].py.
 For example, if you want to fine-tune VGG-16, you can type the following command:

 ```
 python vgg16.py